 Spring is a time of change, both outside and in the kitchen.
-One change for me, is beginning to write this regular column for TBE.
+One change for me, is beginning to write this regular column for The Business Exchange.

 I took over the Shelburne Restaurant at Bowood Hotel, Spa and Golf Resort last September, and have been establishing my style of light fine dining ever since.
 Feedback so far has been very positive, long may it continue!

 I hope to give you a small insight into the inner workings of a professional kitchen in this column, and hopefully a few tasty recipes for you to try at home.